saraislet/receiptacle/README.md

 ## TODO:
 * Plan additional features for CRUD MVP
-* Build unit tests.
+* Build more unit tests.
   * Mock post and get requests.
 * Build demo mode.
 * Join SQL queries on accounts table to pull account data.
+* Construct tweet URL from status_id and screen_name.
-* Create route to single receipt by ID
+* Create route to single receipt by ID.
-* Create route to all receipts by the logged-in user (if not logged-in, redirect to login page)
+* Create route to all receipts by the logged-in user (if not logged-in, redirect to login page).
-* Configure and test digitalocean droplet
+* Configure and test digitalocean droplet.

 ### NaziBlockBot todo:
-* Insert into new status_id column.
 * Write a script to update status_id in existing data.
-* Respond to tweets with a link to the created receipt.
 * Handle errors gracefully.